khromov/cookies-and-content-security-policy-git/readme.txt

 There are three scenarios where this can happen:

 * In some cases cookies are cached.
-It could be your hosting (for example WP Engine does this), then just contact them and ask them to uncache the cookies_and_content_security_policy cookie.
+It could be your hosting (for example WP Engine does this), then just contact them and ask them to uncache the cookies_and_content_security_policy cookie, or you can check "WP Engine compatibility mode" under Settings.
 * In other cases it could be your cache plugin (for example Litespeed cache does this), then just review your settings.
 Read more in the next question in the FAQ that is all about cache plugins.
 * If you're using static page cache that doesn't go through php, go to Settings > Cookies and Content Security Policy > Settings and check Use meta under Advanced settings.